Everything that you need to know about the Disney Magical Express, including information about resort airline check-in.

 How Much is Disney’s Magical Express?

 It’s completely free!
 Disney’s Magical Express is a complimentary service for those guests staying on property, so you won’t have to pay extra.
-It can be a great way to save money on your Walt Disney World vacation, because you don’t have to rent a car if you are staying at an on-site hotel.
-Once you arrive on property, you can use Disney transportation to get to all of the parks and to Disney Springs.
+It can be a great way to save money on your Walt Disney World vacation because you don’t have to rent a car if you are staying at an on-site hotel.

 Motorcoach drivers are permitted to accept gratuities, so I always like to have some small bills on hand to tip them.
-We always take Disney’s Magical Express and never rent a car.
+We always take Disney’s Magical Express and never rent a car when we visit Walt Disney World.
 It’s nice not to have to drive while we are on vacation, and helps us save money.

 You Must be Staying at a Walt Disney World Resort Hotel